 Isotoma fluviatilis (R.Br.)
 F.Muell. ex Benth. is the correct and accepted scientific name for the Blue Star Creeper.
 It was described as such by George Bentham in Flora Australiensis in 1868.
-It had previously been described by Ferdinand Jacob Heinrich von Mueller.
-Later Bentham wrote about it acknowledging Mueller’s description.
-I am pretty sure that’s what an “ex” author means… It was PREVIOUSLY in the Lobelia genus as named and described as Lobelia fluviatilis by Robert Brown in Prodromus Florae Novae Hollandiae in 1810.
+Mr. Bentham gave Ferdinand Jacob Heinrich von Mueller credit for previously naming the plant and used his description.
+It was PREVIOUSLY named and described as Lobelia fluviatilis by Robert Brown in Prodromus Florae Novae Hollandiae in 1810.

 Some websites list this plant as Laurentia fluviatilis but that name is now a synonym of Isotoma fluviatilis.
 The genus Laurentia is considered a synonym of the Lobelia genus although most of the species were transferred to other genera.
 Hmmm…

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I brought this Blue Star Creeper home from Lowe’s on June 10.
 I had never heard of this plant before, and it looked pretty neat, so I decided to pick out a pot.

 Zones: USDA Zones 5-9 (° F).

 Size: 2-3” tall x ?
 It’s a creeper. 🙂

 Light: Full sun to full shade.

 The Blue Star Creeper is a neat plant that provides a dense ground cover.
 Bluestone Perennials says this plant is perfect between stepping stones and is useful planted over bulbs.